dev-brendanprice/D2-Synergy/CONTRIBUTING.md

 Clone my (and use the Readme.md) BuildStruct repo to query bounties that are actively being sold by a specified vendor via vendorHash

 ##### [Destiny Datasets](https://data.destinysets.com/) -
-You should also utilize destinydatasets to query each bounty via the definitions to determine what the bounty entails
+You should also utilize destinydatasets to query each bounty via the definitions to determine the bounty properties

-### Process
+### Reproduction

 Clone this repository.

 Repeat the below process for each entry, over the entire list, yielded from BuildStruct
 1. `ctrl+f` for the hash in `bounties.js`
-2. Make a `Destiny2.GetDestinyEntityDefinition`, on destinydatasets, for the same bounty hash:<br>
+2. Make a `Destiny2.GetDestinyEntityDefinition` request on destinydatasets for the same bounty hash where thes are your parameters:<br>
       `entityType: DestinyInventoryItemDefinition,
        hashIdentifier: hash`
 3. Enter corresponding indexes for the props in `bounties.js` using `SynergyDefinitions.js`